djpowers/weather_forecast/README.md

 Install dependencies with `bundle install`.

-Prepare the database with `rails db:prepare`.
+Prepare the database with `bundle exec rails db:prepare`.

-Start the server with `rails server`.
+Start the server with `bundle exec rails server`.

 ## Tests

-Run the full test suite with `rspec spec`.
+Run the full test suite with `bundle exec rspec spec`.

 Please note that external HTTP requests are stubbed.